Jiu Jitsu vs MMA – Core Differences in Combat

 Self-defense BJJ will most likely include Gi and No Gi training, situational awareness, and perhaps some weapons-related techniques, depending on the instructor and focus of the training.

-Grappling for military and law enforcement would fall under the banner of self-defense BJJ, and includes weapons training, less-than-lethal techniques, and traditional BJJ controls and set-ups with a focus on the situational needs of professional warriors and peacekeepers.
+Grappling for military and law enforcement would fall under the banner of self-defense BJJ, with an emphasis on weapons training, less-than-lethal techniques, and traditional BJJ controls and set-ups with a focus on the situational needs of professional warriors and peacekeepers.

 MMA Grappling Styles

-MMA on the other hand is a sports ruleset that permits a variety of striking and grappling techniques, with different criteria and methods of victory compared to BJJ.
+As mentioned before, MMA on the other hand is a sports ruleset that permits a variety of striking and grappling techniques, with different criteria and methods of victory compared to BJJ.
+MMA fighters do need to train BJJ as part of their training, which includes clinch and stand-up.
+However, their is less emphasis on the more sport-jiu-jitsu aspects of the techniques.

-Many ‘dirty’ techniques are still banned in MMA, however, hitting your opponent in the face is pretty much a green light in all circumstances.
+Many ‘dirty’ techniques are still banned in MMA, however, hitting your opponent in the face is pretty much a green light in all circumstances depending on the league, state or country the fight is taking place.

-As you can see from the above description, MMA athletes are not as limited in their overall techniques as a pure sport BJJ stylist.
+As you can see, MMA athletes are not as limited in their overall techniques as a pure sport BJJ stylist.
+But one was born of the other.
+The grappling MMA practitioners utilize is undoubtedly a result of the BJJ’s influence on combat sports.

 Submission Artists in MMA

-Due to the threat of strikes, lack of Gi control, and the ability to use the cage both defensively and offensively, MMA grappling does differ substantial at the higher levels of the game.
+Due to the threat of strikes, lack of Gi control, and the ability to use the cage both defensively and offensively, mixed martial arts grappling does differ substantially from JuJitsu.
+MMA at the higher levels of the game is a whole different animal realistically.

-In MMA grappling, you do not have the luxury of time needed to set-up many advanced grappling techniques.
+In MMA grappling vs BJJ, you do not have the luxury of time needed to set-up many advanced grappling techniques like you would in a traditional Jiu-Jitsu match.

-Of course, knowing techniques from these positions may still save you in a cage fight if you end up in one of these situations, but they should not be the basis of your MMA grappling.
+Of course, knowing techniques from bottom positions may still save you in a cage fight if you end up in one of these situations – but they should not be the basis of your MMA grappling.
+Jiu Jitsu, MMA, Greco Roman Wrestling and even Judo have techniques for working in disadvantaged positions.

-In practice, this means that certain high-level grappling techniques require a somewhat different skillset to execute in MMA than they would in BJJ.
+In practice, this means that certain high-level grappling techniques require a somewhat different skill set to execute in MMA than they would in BJJ.
+The correct approach in MMA is anything but uniform in terms of traditional Brazilian Jiu-Jitsu.

 If you see someone hitting advanced grappling moves in MMA, particularly on an equally skilled opponent, you can be sure they are an exceptional BJJ artist.